Should We Adopt Green Supply Chain Management in the Construction Industry?

 Supply chain management

-Putting sustainability at the forefront of your supply chain management is not negotiable anymore because the construction industry is creating high quantities of waste.
-We generate carbon dioxide emissions and other greenhouse gases, negatively impacting climate change all while consuming large amounts of energy, not just on site, but also to manufacture the products used in building.
+Putting sustainability at the forefront of your supply chain management is not negotiable because the construction industry creates huge waste.
+We generate carbon dioxide emissions and other greenhouse gases, negatively impacting climate change all while consuming large amounts of energy, not just on-site, but also to manufacture the products used in building.

 Your partners